Multilingualism: Personality

-Hyperpolyglots
+Hyperpolyglots and savants

-While many polyglots know up to six languages, the number drops off sharply past this point.
-People who speak many more than this—Michael Erard suggests eleven or more—are sometimes classed as hyperpolyglots.
+Many polyglots know up to five or six languages, but the frequency of polyglotism drops off sharply past this point.
+Those who know more languages than five or six—Michael Erard suggests eleven or more, while Usman W. Chohan suggests six to eight (depending on proficiency) or more—are sometimes classed as hyperpolyglots.
 Giuseppe Caspar Mezzofanti, for example, was an Italian priest reputed to have spoken anywhere from 30 to 72 languages.
-The causes of advanced language aptitude are still under research; one theory suggests that a spike in a baby's testosterone levels while in the uterus can increase brain asymmetry, which may relate to music and language ability, among other effects.

-While the term savant generally refers to an individual with a natural or innate talent for a particular field, people diagnosed with savant syndrome are typically individuals with significant mental disabilities who demonstrate profound and prodigious capacities or abilities far in excess of what would be considered normal, occasionally including the capacity for languages.
-The condition is associated with an increased memory capacity, which would aid in the storage and retrieval of knowledge of a language.
-In 1991, for example, Neil Smith and Ianthi-Maria Tsimpli described Christopher, a man with non-verbal IQ scores between 40 and 70, who learned sixteen languages.
-Christopher was born in 1962 and approximately six months after his birth was diagnosed with brain damage.
-Despite being institutionalized because he was unable to take care of himself, Christopher had a verbal IQ of 89, was able to speak English with no impairment, and could learn subsequent languages with apparent ease.
-This facility with language and communication is considered unusual among savants.
+The term savant, in a general sense, may refer to any individual with a natural or innate talent for a particular field; however, people diagnosed with savant syndrome are specifically individuals with significant mental disabilities who demonstrate certain profound and prodigious capacities or certain abilities far in excess of what would usually be considered normal, occasionally including a prodigious capacity for languages.
+Savant syndrome is almost always associated with an increased memory capacity of some sort, which can, for certain savants, aid in storing and retrieving knowledge of different languages.
+In 1991, for example, linguists Neil Smith and Ianthi-Maria Tsimpli described a man, named Christopher, who learned sixteen languages even with a non-verbal IQ between 40 and 70.
+Christopher was born in 1962, and he was diagnosed with brain damage approximately six months after his birth.
+Despite being institutionalized because he was unable to take care of himself, Christopher had a verbal IQ of 89, could speak English with no impairment, and could learn subsequent languages with apparent ease.
+This facility with language and communication is considered to be unusual for most diagnosed with savant syndrome.